Social Media Demographics: The Surprising Identity Of Each Major Social Network

 - Discusses mobile activity on social media and its relative weight on each of the platforms

-- Looks at daypart statistics to gauge how demographics drive daily activity peaks on each of the networks
+- Looks at daypart statistics to gauge how demographics drives daily activity peaks on each of the networks

 - Examines how international the user bases of each social network have become

-For full instant access to the report on Social Media Demographics and all our latest social charts and research, sign up for a free two week trial subscription to BI Intelligence.
+For full instant access to the report on Social Media Demographics, sign up for a free two week trial subscription to BI Intelligence.

 Business Insider Emails & Alerts